Radosław Sikorski: Minister of Foreign Affairs (2023-present)

 In April 2024, the Polish government offered to repatriate Ukrainian men of military age living in Poland to Ukraine to be drafted into the Ukrainian military.
 Sikorski later said that this would be an ethically questionable step and Ukraine must take the lead on this issue.

 Sikorski said in July 2024 that Poland would spend 5% of its GDP on defense by 2025, which would be the highest in NATO.

 In November 2024, Sikorski officially confirmed he would participate in the presidential primary election organized by the Civic Coalition, his main rival being Mayor of Warsaw Rafał Trzaskowski.
 In the primary held on 22 November, he won 25% of the vote and lost to Trzaskowski.

 In May 2024, Sikorski advocated for substantial increases in European defence spending, setting an example by allocating 4% of the nation's GDP to defence.
 Sikorski also supported several initiatives for enhanced European military cooperation, including the establishment of a 5,000-strong EU mechanised brigade, as well as incorporation of the United Kingdom and Ukraine into existing European defence structures.
 Sikorski spoke against the earlier "deindustrialisation" of European defense capabilities.
 He recommended the creation of an "investment bank" so the European Union could confront the Russian threat.

 In July 2025, during a reconstruction of the government, he was reappointed as not only the Minister of Foreign Affairs, but also a Deputy Prime Minister.

 After Ukrainian president Volodymyr Zelenskyy signed a controversial law that removed independence from two Ukrainian anti-corruption bodies in July 2025, Sikorski warned it could not only derail Ukraine's accession to the EU, but would also 'delight Russian propagandists'.

 In August 2025, Sikorski accused Israel of using "excessive force" in the Gaza war.
 He urged Israel to "respect international humanitarian law" in the Gaza Strip and the occupied West Bank, saying that "no one has the right to cause children to starve".
 Sikorski also said that Poland recognized the Palestinian state many years ago and has always condemned illegal Israeli settlements in the West Bank.

+In a March 2026 interview with Rzeczpospolita, Sikorski stated that he had not witnessed a "direct threat" to Europe, the United States, or Israel from Iran prior to the recent joint U.S.-Israeli strikes.